agerwitz/ultimate-guide-to-bosh/README.md

 baggageclaim  garden  groundcrew
 ```

-This Concourse `worker` instance is configured to run three job templates called `baggageclaim`, `garden`, and `groundcrew`.
+This Concourse `worker` instance is configured to run three job templates called `baggageclaim`, `garden` and `groundcrew`.

-These three job template names `baggageclaim garden groundcrew` are ALMOST the same as the Monit process names from above `baggageclaim garden beacon`.
+These three job template named `baggageclaim garden groundcrew` are ALMOST the same as the Monit process names from above, `baggageclaim garden beacon`.
 If they ever match, it is for convenience.

 Each job template folder contains a single `monit` file, which in turn contains zero or more `check process <process name>` instructions.